Political positions of Cory Booker: Criminal justice reform

-D.C. statehood
+District of Columbia Statehood

 Booker supports statehood for the District of Columbia.

 Economy

 Booker is in favor of creating so-called "baby bonds", whereby newborns would be given low-risk savings accounts (managed by the Treasury) that would be worth tens of thousands of dollars by the age of 18.
 According to an analysis by Naomi Zwede of the Center on Social Policy and poverty at Columbia University, the baby bonds almost entirely close the racial wealth gap among young people.

-In May 2012, Booker defended Bain Capital's record and criticized Obama's attack on private equity.
+In May 2012, Booker defended Bain Capital's record and criticized President Obama's attack on private equity.
 In response, the Republican National Committee, created a petition called "I Stand With Cory Booker".

-In February 2019, Booker was one of eight senators to sign a letter to the Federal Communications Commission and Department of Justice advocating for regulators to renounce a proposed $26 billion merger between T-Mobile and Sprint, writing that American enforcers have understood for the last thirty years "that fostering robust competition in telecommunications markets is the best way to provide every American with access to high-quality, cutting-edge communications at a reasonable price" and the merger would result in a return for "Americans to the dark days of heavily consolidated markets and less competition, with all of the resulting harms."
+In February 2019, Booker was among eight senators to sign a letter to the Federal Communications Commission and the Department of Justice advocating for regulators to renounce a proposed $26 billion merger between T-Mobile and Sprint, writing that American enforcers have understood for the last thirty years "that fostering robust competition in telecommunications markets is the best way to provide every American with access to high-quality, cutting-edge communications at a reasonable price" and the merger would result in a return for "Americans to the dark days of heavily consolidated markets and less competition, with all of the resulting harms."